embeddedinn/embeddedinn.github.io/_posts/2021-01-03-booting-my-first-RISC-V-core-on-an-FPGA.md

 > Or, as I figured out later, just run `sudo apt install gcc-riscv64-unknown-elf`

-I compiled a simple hello world c code using the freshly minted toolchain.
+I compiled a simple hello world C code using the freshly minted toolchain.
 I connected zybo to my home network, configured a static IP in the same subnet and copied the output (a.out) into the ARM linux root using Filezilla.

 I tried executing my code by issuing :